Fweeb/castanet/README.md

     - `youtube` - Name of the YouTube channel.
 Optional.
 Example: `"arresteddevops"`
     - `linkedin` - LinkedIn profile name.
 Optional.
 This is the part that comes after the `https://www.linkedin.com/in/` in your profile URL.
 Example: `"mattstratton"`

-  - `[params.authors]` - you can have multiple authors avaialable; just make more of each
+  - `[params.authors]` - you can have multiple authors available; just make more of each
     - `[params.authors.USERNAME]` - replace `USERNAME` with an author name.
 Example: `[params.authors.matt]`
       - `name` - Example: `"Matt Stratton"`
       - `thumbnail` - URL to user's image.
 Example: `"https://www.arresteddevops.com/img/matt.png"`